-Follow these steps to arm the Vehicle Security Alarm:
+Follow these steps to arm the vehicle security alarm:

-- 1. Remove the key from the ignition system (refer to "Starting Procedures" in "Starting And Operating" for further information). - For vehicles equipped with Keyless Enter-N-Go, make sure the vehicle ignition system is "OFF." - For vehicles not equipped with Keyless Enter-N-Go, make sure the vehicle ignition system is "OFF" and the key is physically removed from the ignition. - 2.
-Perform one of the following methods to lock the vehicle: - Push LOCK on the interior power door lock switch with the driver and/or passenger door open. - Push the LOCK button on the exterior Passive Entry Door Handle with a valid Key Fob available in the same exterior zone (refer to "Keyless Enter- N-Go" in "Things To Know Before Starting Your Vehicle" for further information).
+- 1. Remove the key from the ignition system (refer to "Starting Procedures" in "Starting And Operating" for further information). - For vehicles equipped with Keyless Enter-N-Go Ignition, make sure the vehicle ignition system is "OFF." - For vehicles not equipped with Keyless Enter-N-Go Ignition, make sure the vehicle ignition system is "OFF" and the key is physically removed from the ignition.

-- Push the LOCK button on the Remote Keyless Entry (RKE) transmitter. - 3.
+- 2. Perform one of the following methods to lock the vehicle: - Push lock button on the interior power door lock switch with the driver and/or passenger door open. - Push the lock button on the exterior Passive Entry Door Handle with a valid key fob available in the same exterior zone (refer to "Keyless Enter- N-Go - Passive Entry" in "Things To Know Before Starting Your Vehicle" for further information). - Push the lock button on the key fob. - 3.
 If any doors are open, close them.

-The Vehicle Security Alarm will set when you use the power door locks, or use the Remote Keyless Entry (RKE) transmitter to lock the doors.
-After all the doors are locked and closed, the Vehicle Security Light, in the instrument panel cluster, will flash rapidly for about 16 seconds to indicate that the alarm is being set.
-After the alarm is set, the Vehicle Security Light will flash at a slower rate to indicate that the system is armed.
+The vehicle security alarm will set when you use the power door locks, or use the key fob to lock the doors.
+After all the doors are locked and closed, the vehicle security light, in the instrument panel cluster, will flash rapidly for about 16 seconds to indicate that the alarm is being set.
+After the alarm is set, the vehicle security light will flash at a slower rate to indicate that the system is armed.